EEEBalanceBug-Team6/Server/README.md

 - [x]  Put requests into data structure (Graph?
 Tree equivalent?).
 - [x]  Add a POST request that also adds data to the “data” json.
 - [x]  Extend API contract with the methods needed for ESP32 communication
+- [ ]  Check that newdata is updated even when you encounter a node that you have been to before.
 - [ ]  Test the checkOptions function.
 - [ ]  Create placeholder functions that interact with ESP32 for movement (Based on feedback from the server).
 - [ ]  Understand subprocess creation for interacting with Python files for Dijkstra's Algorithm.
 (Use fs library of js?)